 We proactively engage with our business partners to increase risk awareness and foster compliance.
-This includes one-on-one supplier meetings and a dedicated supplier page on our website where suppliers can find our policies related to human rights, child labor and forced labor, and further information related to our Supplier Risk Management Program.
+This includes one-on-one supplier meetings and a dedicated supplier page on our website where suppliers can find our policies related to human rights, and further information related to our Supplier Risk Management Program.
 We also seek ongoing engagement through the Voice of Supplier section of our supplier performance scorecards, and request annual supplier feedback through online surveys to identify potential areas for improvement and collaboration opportunities.